top of page

 Learn More About French Culture While Improving Your Language Skills

 Understanding French Christmas traditions is also a great way to practice your language skills!
 During online private French lessons or online French conversation classes, you can explore the meanings of festive expressions, learn pronunciation, and discuss real French customs with a teacher.
-It’s a fun and immersive way to connect language and culture—especially during the holidays.

 Essential French Christmas Vocabulary for Expats